BR0kEN-/reflection-validator/README.md

 ## Example

-Besides of [fully-operable examples](examples), you can check a quick sample:
+Besides of [fully-operable examples](examples), you can check a quick use case:

 ```php
 (new MethodValidator(object<ReflectionMethod>, string<FQCN>))